mandlifrc/Programming-Manual/docs/build_season_deliverables.md

 ## Week 1
 * Programming environments up to date on all development machines
 * Team understands command-based robot concepts
+* Team can load and use the debugger step through 2015 (RecycleRush) code on 2015 robot
 * RecycleRush repo forked and branched in GitHub for week 2 tasks

 * Design review content